 Dr. Hess Green becomes cursed by a mysterious ancient African artifact and is overwhelmed with a newfound thirst for blood.
 He however is not a vampire.
 Soon after his transformation he ...
 See full summary »

-After the murder of a child by a stray bullet, a group of women led by Lysistrata organize against the on-going violence in Chicago's Southside creating a movement that challenges the nature of race, sex and violence in America and around the world.
+After the shooting death of a child hit by a stray bullet, a group of women led by Lysistrata organize against the on-going violence in Chicago's Southside creating a movement that challenges the nature of race, sex and violence in America and around the world.

 At the end when the peace signing ceremony is being conducted all the parties involved are on one side of the signing table which is in front of them between the seats of the amphitheater with all the visible seats empty.
 See more »

 I'm going to talk about a life today.
 An important life in our community.
 A life that ends life.
 The life of a gun.

 Published by Mali Music Notes/6 Kolbert Drive/Sony/ATV Tunes LLC (ASCAP)

 Used courtesy of RCA Records, by arrangement with Sony Music Entertainment See more »

 Plenty of interesting elements, but really all over the shop tonally and in terms of content